 Airport Driver Training Programs

-For this reason in order to be issued or to renew a gate access card you must first complete either the Chico Municipal Airport Non-Movement or Movement Area Driver Training Program.
+For this reason in order to be issued or to renew a gate access card you must first complete either the Chico Regional Airport Non-Movement or Movement Area Driver Training Program.

 Non-movement Area Driver Training